 In simple words, a video podcast is a subscription to a recurring event.
 A subscription doesn't mean it has to be paid; it's just an exclusive event.
-Like you tune into your favorite radio show at exactly 10 pm.
+You tune into your favorite radio show at exactly 10 pm.
 A video podcast is generally streamed using streaming applications.

 Video Podcasting is an Imminent and a Reliable Marketing Technique

-- And 88% of video marketers report that it gave them a positive ROI with a 5% increase on last year’s figures.
+- Statistics suggest that 85% of businesses use video as a marketing tool and 88% of video marketers report that it gave them a positive ROI with a 5% increase on last year’s figures.